Why Do We Allow Artists to Be Underpaid?

 The whole time, I was sold on "You're making valuable connections that will help you later on."
 I remember wanting to say, "Why can't there be both?
 Why can't I make these connections while being paid for the work I'm doing for you currently?"
 I couldn't ask those questions though, because if I pushed back, there was someone else who would've happily picked up those Sweetgreen salads in my place.

 In another disturbing example, "pay-to-play" shows have consumed live music opportunities for independent artists, especially in big cities like Los Angeles and New York City.
-This is how it works: A venue works with a promoter to book acts and that promoter will make the acts pay them in advance for a minimum amount of tickets they need to sell.
-The number of tickets is typically unreasonable for the size of the venue and amount of acts in the show, but if that act doesn’t sell the minimum amount of tickets, they don’t make a dollar on any of them.
-The promoter and venue pocket every dollar that artist brought in that night, including drink sales, cover charges, and a cut of the artist’s merch, while the artist — who provided their service to that venue — leaves at a loss.
+This is how it works: A venue works with a promoter to book an artist and that promoter will make the artist pay them in advance for a minimum amount of tickets they need to sell.
+The number of tickets is typically unreasonable for the size of the venue and the amount of other acts in a show.
+Here’s the sinister reality: If an act doesn’t sell the minimum amount of tickets, they don’t make a dollar on any of them.
+The promoter and venue pocket every dollar that artist brought in that night, including drink sales, cover charges, and often a cut of the artist’s merch, while the artist — who provided the service that brought in that profit — leaves at a loss.

 In my experience as a musician in Los Angeles, I can tell you that it is rare to find a paid live gig.
 Every musician I know has paid to play at least one show, if not all their shows.
-Those famous Sunset Strip venues you hear about (The Roxy, The Whiskey, The Viper Room)?
-Yeah, those have all operated on the pay-to-play model for decades.
+This isn’t a problem reserved to small dive bars — even famous Sunset Strip venues like The Roxy, The Whiskey, and The Viper Room have operated on the pay-to-play model for decades.
 It is deeply entrenched in the culture.

 A promoter's "pay-to-play" ticket from a 2023 show at The Viper Room

-Because of the perception of artists as hobbyists, they are expected to kneel at the feet of people who open the gates to opportunities.
-But those people created gates where they hadn’t existed before.
-They saw the opportunity to profit off of an artist’s passion and a societal perception that devalues their worth.
+Because of the perception of artists as hobbyists, they are expected to kneel at the feet of people who open the gates to opportunities — but those gates are manufactured.
+They’re created by those who see an opening to profit off of an artist’s passion and a societal perception that devalues their worth.
 Paid work is now framed as a privilege when it should be the norm, just like in every other industry.

 My sister is a doctor.
-She often works 12 days in a row, with 2 days off in between, and often longer than 12 hours a day.
+She often works 12 days in a row, with just 2 days off in between, with shifts often longer than 12 hours.
 I asked her how she's able to work such a grueling schedule without burning out, and she told me she gets home, immediately changes into sweatpants, and turns on an episode of The Bachelor to decompress.
 The work of artists gives her, and so many others, the ability to have a work/life balance, but the artists providing her with that luxury are paid less than a quarter of what she makes.

 Ryan Nealon's fans donated in droves, and thankfully, his cat survived.
 But he has a massive platform.
 What about the other artists who don't have a social media following?
-Would they have to choose between eating or keeping their cat alive?
+Would they have to choose between eating or saving their cat’s life?

-On top of that, the rise of AI and changes to corporate monetization policies have made it increasingly difficult each year for an artist to make a living, let alone a living from their work.
+Adding to this pressure is the rise of AI and changes to corporate monetization policies that have made it increasingly difficult each year for an artist to make a living, let alone a living off of their work.
 That's not an inevitability, that is a choice.
 It is on us as a society to reflect on our biases and to hold those who exploit those biases to account.
 It is not a privilege to make art for a living; it is a privilege for others to benefit from an artist’s work.

 Mekhala Mira is a writer, producer, and musician based in Los Angeles, California.
 Her work, rooted in both research and radical vulnerability, examines how the world around us shapes our internal lives.